pett-j/Flatbox-Remix/README.md

   https://www.ebay.co.uk/itm/233216080460

 Depedning on your printer and settings, you can print the all parts without supports.
-But to help with printing the slot for the USB-C port on the case, some can be used with the overhangs.
+But to help with printing the slot for the USB-C port on the case, some can be used with the bridge.

 References:
 - jfedor: https://github.com/jfedor2/flatbox